Classic Margarita with Fresh Lime Juice and a Little Magic – Bitters

 - For a Salted Rim: Rub the rim of an old fashioned glass (or whatever glass you prefer) with an edge of a lime slice.
 Swirl the rim through a small pile of flaky salt to salt the rim.
 Add ice into the glass.

-- Shake vigorously for 15 seconds, then strain into the prepared glass.
+- Strain into the prepared glass.
 Serve or drink immediately and with leisure.

 Notes